 We manufacture most of the engineered flooring that we sell.
 You can read more about our expert engineering processes or if you’re ready to look for a kitchen floor, view our range of engineered flooring.

 Wooden flooring looks amazing in open-plan kitchen/dining schemes.
 A large expanse of the same floor creates unity, seamlessly linking different areas of the house together.
 However big or small the space is, the wide range of colours, textures, plank sizes, and timber species gives you plenty to choose from to help create your dream kitchen.

 The practical side of wood flooring in the kitchen

-Generally wood flooring is durable and can withstand many of the challenges of every day life.
+Generally, wood flooring is durable and can withstand many of the challenges of everyday life.
 We have some helpful advice on how to protect a wood floor from these challenges.
 Based on our experience, you might want to try an oiled finish on a wood floor in the kitchen.
-Oiled floors are more naturally resistant to liquids that might be spilled in the kitchen and an oil can be easily reapplied if and when the floor shows signs of needing a refresh.
+Oiled floors are more naturally resistant to liquids that might be spilt in the kitchen and oil can be easily reapplied if and when the floor shows signs of needing a refresh.
 Read our guide on how to maintain an oiled floor here.

 Examples of kitchen wood flooring

 To the left is a selection of examples of wood flooring we have supplied that have been installed in kitchens